-Any individual, group, or agency may submit written comments to the City of Lakewood.
-All comments received by October 2, 2015 will be considered by the City of Lakewood prior to authorizing submission of a request for release of funds.
-Comments should specify which Notice they are addressing.
+Any individual, group, or agency may submit written comments on the ERR to Amy DeKnikker, CDBG Program Manager, Planning Division, 480 S. Allison Pkwy., Lakewood, CO 80226.
+All comments received by July 28, 2017, will be considered prior to authorizing submission to HUD of a request for release of funds.

-The City of Lakewood certifies to the U.S. Department of Housing and Urban Development (HUD) that Roger Wadnal, Comprehensive Planning and Research Division Manager for Lakewood, in his official capacity, consents to accept the jurisdiction of the Federal Courts if an action is brought to enforce responsibilities in relation to the environmental review process and that these responsibilities have been satisfied.
+The City of Lakewood certifies to HUD that Roger Wadnal in his capacity as Comprehensive Planning & Research Division Manager consents to accept the jurisdiction of the Federal Courts if an action is brought to enforce responsibilities in relation to the environmental review process and that these responsibilities have been satisfied.
 HUD’s approval of the certification satisfies its responsibilities under NEPA and related laws and authorities, and allows the City of Lakewood to use Program funds.

-The U. S. Department of Housing and Urban Development (HUD) will accept objections to its release of funds and the City of Lakewood certification for a period of fifteen days following the anticipated submission date or its actual receipt of the request (whichever is later) only if they are on one of the following bases: (a) the certification was not executed by the Certifying Officer of the City of Lakewood;(b) the City of Lakewood has omitted a step or failed to make a decision or finding required by HUD regulations at 24 CFR Part 58; (c) the grant recipient has committed funds or incurred costs not authorized by 24 CFR Part 58 before approval of a release of funds by HUD; or (d) another Federal agency acting pursuant to 40 CFR Part 1504 has submitted a written finding that the project is unsatisfactory from the standpoint of environmental quality.
-Objections must be prepared and submitted in accordance with the required procedure in 24 CFR Part 58, and shall be addressed to U.S. Department of Housing and Urban Development, Region VIII Office, 8 ADE, 1670 Broadway Street, Denver, Colorado 80202-4801.
+HUD will accept objections to its release of funds and acceptance of the certification for a period of seven days following July 20, 2017 or its actual receipt of the request (whichever is later) only if it is on one of the following bases: (a) that the certification was not executed by the Chief Executive Officer of the applicant approved by HUD, (b) that the City of Lakewood has omitted a step or failed to make a decision or finding required by HUD regulations at 24 CFR Part 58, (c) the grant recipient has committed funds or incurred costs not authorized by 24 CFR Par 58 before approval of a release of funds by HUD, or (d) another Federal agency acting pursuant to 40 CFR Part 1504 has submitted a written finding that the project is unsatisfactory form the standpoint of environmental quality.
+Objections must be prepared and submitted in accordance with the required procedure (24 CFR Part 58, Sec.
+58.76), and shall be addressed to U.S. Department of Housing and Urban Development, Region VIII Office, 8ADE, 1670 Broadway, Denver, CO 80202-4801.
+HUD will not consider objections to the release of funds on bases other than these stated above.
+No objection received after 7 days from the date of request for funds listed above will be considered by HUD.
 Potential objectors should contact HUD to verify the actual last day of the objection period.

-Published: 9/17/2015 through 10/5/2015
+Published: 7/20/2017 through 7/26/2017